HarshitAgarwal22000/linuxcomms/README.md

 List processes listening on a specific port (replace 22 with the port number):

-lsof -i :22
+lsof -i :8000

 Find the status of a service (replace httpd with the service name)

-systemctl status httpd
+systemctl status google.co.au

 Find zombie processes on a machine: